microsoft/onnxruntime/docs/PyOp.md

 # Python Operator
-The Python Operator provides the capability to easily invoke any custom Python code within a single node of an ONNX graph using ONNX Runtime.
-This can be useful for quicker experimentation when a model requires operators that are not officially supported in ONNX and ONNX Runtime, particularly if there is already a Python implementation for the required functionality.
-This should be used with discretion in production scenarios, and all security or other risks should be considered.
+To facilitate Python coders on model developing, onnxruntime provides a way to invoke operators implemented in Python.

-## Design Overview
+## Implemenation
-The feature can be found under [onnxruntime/core/language_interop_ops](../onnxruntime/core/language_interop_ops).
+The feature is implemented under onnxruntime/core/language_interop_ops.
 All Python C API dependent code are compiled into a dynamic linked library named pywrapper.
-Before calling into Python script, pywrapper will convert onnxruntime tensor(s) to numpy(s), which is converted back when completed.
+Before calling into Python script, pywrapper will convert onnxruntime tensor(s) to numpy(s), which get converted back when done.
 <p>Here is a chart illustrating the calling sequence:
 <pre>
 onnxruntime                          pywrapper                          script